How do I change my IP address?

 Changing your home network IP address

-To change or specify the IP address of your computer for your own local area network (LAN), follow the steps below.
-Keep in mind that if you're connecting to the Internet with a broadband connection, adjusting your network settings may cause issues with your broadband connection.
-Finally, if your home network is setup through a network router, that router could be assigning your computer dynamic IP addresses, and specifying a static IP address may cause issues.
+To change or specify the IP address of your computer as it appears on your LAN (local area network), follow the steps below.
+Realize if you're connecting to the Internet with a broadband connection, adjusting your network settings may cause issues with your broadband connection.
+Finally, if your home network uses a router, it could be assigning your computer dynamic IP addresses, and specifying a static IP address may cause issues.